-Increasing work opportunities for people with disabilities would give employers a bigger labor pool.
+Increasing employment for people with disabilities would give employers a bigger labor pool.
 Vermont's labor force shrank by 11,000 people from 2010 through 2018; it is expected to lose 14,000 more by 2030.
-If people with disabilities participated in the labor force at the same rate as those without them, there would be 17,000 additional workers-enough to replace many of those who are gone.
+If people with disabilities worked at the same rate as those without them, the labor force would swell by 17,000 potential workers - enough to replace a good portion of those who are gone.